nenio-traduko/FizzBuzz/README.md

 ## Trade Offs
 Although entirely possible, I decided not to incorporate the following features:

-1. Dependency Injection - the dependencies tree was not complicated enough to rationalize the inclusion of a DI framework like Koin or Hilt.
+1. Dependency Injection - the dependency tree was not complicated enough to rationalize the inclusion of a DI framework like Koin or Hilt.
 2. Caching - Since the sequences are represented as type `Sequence`, no computations are done except when absolutely necessary.
 This is more efficient than serializing or deserializing sets of